-Wildcard Java builds %r

-Source files in sub folders can be built using the %r token.
-The token has the effect of causing a recursive execution of the same command on any files in all sub folders.
-See the example above.
+Wildcard Java Builds (%r) - Source files in sub-folders can be built using the %r token.
+The token has the effect of causing a recursive execution of the same command on any files in all sub-folders, as shown in the example.